stitchdata/docs/_integration-schemas/bing-ads/v2/age_gender_audience_report.md

 name: "age_gender_audience_report"
 doc-link: https://docs.microsoft.com/en-us/advertising/reporting-service/agegenderaudiencereportfilter?view=bingads-13
-singer-schema: ## link to the JSON schema file in the integration's Singer repo

 description: |
   The `{{ table.name }}` table contains info about the age and gender demographics of people interacting with your campaigns and ad groups.